lpham2525/dayplanner/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+# Work Day Scheduler

-Work Day Scheduler is a simple calendar application that allows the user to save events for each hour of the day.
-Hours past will display as gray blocks, the present hour will be highlighted as a light red block, and hours in the future will be depicted as light green blocks.
+Work Day Scheduler is a simple calendar application that allows the user to add and save events for each hour of the work day from 8 am to 6 pm.
+Timeblocks representing hours past will display as gray blocks, the present hour will be highlighted as a light red block, and hours in the future will be depicted as light green blocks.
 This app features dynamically updated HTML and CSS powered by jQuery.

 ## User Story